monstermuffin/mergerfs-cache-mover/README.md

 ```

 ### Manual Trigger
-To manually trigger the cache mover via docker:
+To manually trigger the cache mover via docker in two ways.
+If you do not have a running container:

 ```bash
 docker run --rm \